takayukister/doi-helper/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-DOI (Double Opt-In) Helper is a WordPress plugin that helps developers implement the double opt-in process in their plugins.
+Double Opt-In Helper is a WordPress plugin that helps developers implement the double opt-in process in their plugins.

 == Description ==

-DOI (Double Opt-In) Helper is a WordPress plugin that helps developers implement the double opt-in process in their plugins.
+Double Opt-In Helper is a WordPress plugin that helps developers implement the double opt-in process in their plugins.

 = What is double opt-in? =